Military Sexual Trauma care

 Find a VA medical center near you

 - Contact a Vet Center and ask to speak with someone about MST-related counseling.

 Find a Vet Center near you

 - If you’re homeless or at risk of becoming homeless:

-- Contact the National Call Center for Homeless Veterans at 877-424-3838 for help 24 hours a day, 7 days a week.
-A trained VA counselor will offer information about VA homeless programs, health care, and other services in your area.
+- Contact the National Call Center for Homeless Veterans at 877-424-3838 for help 24/7.
+A trained VA counselor will offer information about VA homeless programs, health care and other services in your area.
 The call is free and confidential.